+- parks

-- parks - gardens
+- gardens

+- areas of trees and woodland

 - amenity green space

-- playing fields
+- playing fields, including artificial grass pitches

 - play areas

 - outdoor provision for teenagers and young people

 - allotments

 - cemeteries and churchyards

 - 10.34 An audit of open space across the district was completed in the 2005, though this now needs updating it can still be considered indicative of provision.

 - 10.35 In some cases, where local deficits in open space provision exist, contributions may be sought from new development.
 However, the establishment of a new area of open space may not always be appropriate within a development site or land nearby may not be available to be used as open space.
 In these cases a developer may be asked to contribute to upgrading existing local space to improve either its quality or accessibility.
 This could involve planting, path laying, new play equipment, new foot/cycle paths connecting the space to the proposed development, or other improvements recommended by the Council.
-Contributions to open space be they either the creation of a new site or the upgrading of an existing should be made in consultation with the Council's Green Spaces team to ensure any work is inline with their strategies and plans.
+Contributions to open space be they either the creation of a new site or the upgrading of an existing should be made in consultation with the Council's Green Spaces team to ensure any work is in line with their strategies and plans, particularly the Playing Pitch Strategy (and successor documents).

 - 10.36 New housing development will be expected to set aside informal space for play and general recreation, depending on the size of the proposal.
-These sites will be dedicated for play and will be expected to provide appropriate equipment, play structures, opportunities for natural play and space for games.
+These sites will be dedicated for

+play and will be expected to provide appropriate equipment, play structures, opportunities for natural play and space for games.
 Such areas must be designed to avoid conflict with residents through issues with noise, but must also remain overlooked to ensure the safety of children using the site and discourage anti social behaviour.